-The response of patients to commands during procedures performed with anxiolysis/analgesia serves as a guide to their level of consciousness.
-Clinical observation of the patient must be done during any dental procedure.
-During nitrous oxide/oxygen analgesia/anxiolysis, continual clinical observation of the patient's responsiveness, color, and respiratory rate and rhythm must be performed.
-Spoken responses provide an indication that the patient is breathing.2 If any other pharmacologic agent is used in addition to nitrous oxide/oxygen and a local anesthetic, monitoring guidelines for the appropriate level of sedation must be followed.17
+The response of patients to commands during procedures performed with analgesia/anxiolysis serves as a guide to their level of consciousness.
+Clinical observation of the patient must be performed during any dental procedure.
+During nitrous oxide/ oxygen analgesia/anxiolysis, continual clinical observation of the patient's responsiveness, color, and respiratory rate and rhythm must be performed.
+Spoken responses provide an indication that the patient is breathing.
+If any other pharmacologic agent is used in addition to nitrous oxide/oxygen and a local anesthetic, monitoring guidelines for the appropriate level of sedation must be followed.